Cornelius Johnson (athlete): Track and field

 In 1936 Johnson was one of 19 African Americans at the Berlin Olympics, where he won the gold.
 Johnson's winning height of 2.03m was an Olympic record and he tried unsuccessfully for the world record.

 Johnson was the co-holder of the outdoor world record for the high jump for the year 1936-37 and won eight career U.S. titles (five outdoor, three indoor).

+Personal life

 After retiring from the high jump, he became a letter carrier for the U.S. Post Office in Los Angeles, and in 1945 he joined the U.S. Merchant Marine.

 Johnson is a member of Alpha Phi Alpha fraternity.

 In 1946, while working as a ship's baker on board the Grace Line's "Santa Cruz," Johnson developed bronchopneumonia.
 En route from the ship to a California hospital, Corny Johnson died, aged 32.

+Legacy

 Cornelius Johnson was inducted into the USA Track and Field Hall of Fame in 1994, and the California Community Colleges Track and Field Hall of Fame in 1998.

+In 2016, the 1936 Olympic journey of the eighteen black American athletes, including Johnson, was documented in the film Olympic Pride, American Prejudice.